Skyvell/bmw-commision-design/README.md

         # Get the index.
 ```
 ### Clawback lambda
-The clawback lambda will be triggered by a Cronjob event the first day of every mounth.
+The clawback lambda will be triggered by a Cronjob event the first day of every month.

 It will do the following:
-1. Retreive the clawback list from Midas.
+1. Retrieve the clawback list from Midas.
 2. Check if any of the cancelled contracts in the clawback list was cancelled within a 6 month period.
 3. For all the contracts that were cancelled within a 6 month period, compute the added commission.
 4. In CoreView, deduct the commission that agent earned from that contract.